aregsar/aregsarblog/blog/2021/redis-configure-laravel-session/index.md

     protected function createCacheHandler($driver)
     {
         //The $driver is actually a store.
-So it is a misnomer here.
+So it is a misnamed.

-        //uses the hard coded store parameter unless we explicily define the
+        // unless we explicily define the
-        //`session.store` which is actually the store setting in the config/session.php file
+        //`session.store` (which is the store setting in the config/session.php file)
+        //$store is set to  the hard coded 'redis' parameter passed in via $driver
         $store = $this->config->get('session.store') ?: $driver;

         return new CacheBasedSessionHandler(
+            //gets the cache from the container
-            //assuming we have not configured the session.store
+            //assuming we have not configured the session.store,
-            //gets the cache configuration from the container
+            //sets the cache store to the 'redis' store
-            //clones the default `redis` store from the cache configuration and sets the clone into the handler it is returning clone $this->container->make('cache')->store($store),
+            //clones the cache and sets the clone into the handler it is returning clone $this->container->make('cache')->store($store),
             $this->config->get('session.lifetime')
         );